 Inclusion has different forms

-Social inclusion means belonging to your community and scosa will work with you at a personal level to understand what activities you enjoy participating the most in your local area.
-For instance we recognise that for some, what is more important is the opportunity to have meaningful, lasting friendships, and scosa can certainly help you with this.
+We recognise that for some, however, what is most important is the opportunity to have meaningful, lasting friendships, and scosa can certainly help you with this.

 scosa has been operating in South Australia since 1950, and we have been strong advocates for greater social inclusion for decades.
 We already work with local councils, in particular, to facilitate greater inclusion, including improving access to community sporting facilities, libraries and other learning centres.